MKing301/catalog/README.md

 # Resources

 ## Download the Repository
-The repository containing all the necessary files to run this project is located [here](https://github.com/MKing301/fullstack-nanodegree-vm).
+The repository contains all the necessary files to run the application.
-You can download the repository to your local machine.
+You can download this repository to your local machine.

+# Installation
+You will need to perform the following operations for the application to work successfully:

 * Installing VirtualBox
 * Installing Vagrant

-# Installation

 ## Installing VirtualBox